 We have tried to list the most frequently asked questions below.
-However, if you don't find the answer to your question here, or in another section of our website please send your question to the Managing Editor, Frances Kellie - email@example.com.
+However, if you don't find the answer to your question here, or in another section of our website please send your question to the Acting Managing Editor, Leanne Jones (email@example.com).

 Can I do a Cochrane review on my own?

 No. Cochrane reviews are produced by teams of two or more authors to ensure that at least two authors independently assess studies for inclusion and extract the data.

 Can I add a new co-author to my review team?

 Yes.
 If you would like to add new co-authors to your review team please complete the 'Invitation to join an existing review team' form and send the completed form to Denise Atherton (firstname.lastname@example.org).

 My protocol is in the editorial process, can I make a start on my review now?